isomerpages/gb-assist/_productivity-solutions-grant/2a-it-agriculture.md

 permalink: /productivity-solutions-grant/it-agriculture/
 third_nav_title: Pre-scoped IT Solutions
 accordion:
-  - title: Accounting Management + Human Resource Management (HRMS)<br/>An integrated software solution which offers the stated core functions to address business needs.
+  - title: Accounting Management + Human Resource Management (HRMS)
     content: <a href="/productivity-solutions-grant/am-hrms/ahrmv3.0-pkga-10users/" style="color:#037e8a">Accounting and Human Resource Management Version 3.0 - Package A (10 Users)</a><br/> <a href="/productivity-solutions-grant/am-hrms/ahrmv3.0-pkgb-20users/" style="color:#037e8a">Accounting and Human Resource Management Version 3.0 - Package B (20 Users)</a><br/> <a href="/productivity-solutions-grant/am-hrms/ahrmv3.0-pkgc-50users/" style="color:#037e8a">Accounting and Human Resource Management Version 3.0 - Package C (50 Users)</a><br/><a href="/productivity-solutions-grant/am-hrms/ahrmv3.0-pkgd-ulusers/" style="color:#037e8a">Accounting and Human Resource Management Version 3.0 - Package D (Unlimited Users)</a><br/>The solution is an integrated and cloud based Accounting and Human Resource Management System with modular system structure provides fast, reliable and comprehensive accounting, payroll and financial reporting and real-time analysis capabilities, enabling faster, more compliant financial close and run real-time financial accounting and reporting processes.
   - title: Accounting Management and Sales Management System
     content: There is currently no equipment available on the Productivity Solutions Grant for the specified sector.